nicknonnen/nicknonnen.github.io/dar_spatial_analysis/dar_spatialreport.md

 ORDER BY n DESC;
 ```

 Once the residential buildings and appropriate greenspace features had been isolated, I created the buffer zones around each greenspace point in the city.
 I chose the arbitrary distance of 500m to create these buffers.
-By dissolving overlapping buffers, I would later be able to calculate area and population density.
+By dissolving overlapping buffers, I would later be able to calculate area and building density.
 This process resulted in 42 buffer features, from the 356 unique greenspace points.

 ```
 CREATE TABLE greenspacecentroids AS